dhiraj-patel/Monopoly/README.md

 			- added the pricing for a railroad since it was a unique case.

 			- made player buying even more smoooooth and elegant.

+		- Jackey:

+			- checked for exceptions in chance cards

+			- made the game continue after buying/not buying from display

 6.02.16

 		- Dhiraj:

 			- fixed JFRAME stuff for railroad stupid unique cases

+		- Jackey:

+			- Chest community cards progress

+			- fixed up syntax of code for clearer understanding

 6.03.16

+		- Jackey:

+			- Implemented chest ingame and added an exception

+			- Added JailFreeCard number to side panel

 		- Dhiraj: